DecentSoftware-eu/DecentHolograms-Wiki/docs/general/examples/example-entity.md

 ---
 title: Example - Entity
-subtitle: A hologram that contains within it the entity
+description: A hologram that contains within it the entity
 ---

 ```yaml title="hologram_entity.yml"